© 2023 South Carolina Public Radio

 Stay Connected

-Rudy Mancke served as naturalist and co-host of South Carolina ETV's NatureScene, which began its long run in 1978.
-His field trips, broadcast nationwide, have earned him a legion of dedicated viewers.
+Rudy Mancke served as naturalist and co-host of South Carolina ETV's <i>NatureScene</i>, which began its long run in 1978.
+His field trips, broadcast nationwide, earned him a legion of dedicated viewers.
 Rudy's knowledge of the complex inner-workings of different ecosystems and his great admiration for the natural world make him the perfect guide.
 In fact, the National Wildlife Federation and the Garden Club of America honored his commitment to resource conservation with special awards.
-Since retiring from SCETV, Rudy has gone on to teach at the University of South Carolina, Columbia.
+After retiring from SCETV, Rudy went on to become naturalist-in-residence at the University of South Carolina, Columbia.
+He hosted SC Public Radio's <i>NatureNotes</i> from 1999 until his death in 2023 at age 78.